shiltemann/CTF-writeups-public/website/writeups/IceCTF-2016/stage-1-misc-all-your-base-are-belong-to-us.md

 ---
 layout: writeup
-title: 'Stage 1 Misc: All your Base are belong to us'
+title: 'All your Base are belong to us'
-level:
+level: 1
 difficulty:
 points:
-categories: []
+categories: [misc]
 tags: []
 flag: IceCTF{al1_my_bases_are_yours_and_all_y0ur_bases_are_mine}
 ---